 Mira is a Finnish artist and designer.
 She seeks her inspiration from the details of her surroundings, nature connection and small adventures.
 She strives to translate these to a universal language through image and form.
 With her work she aims to provide the viewer with experiences of unity and peace and colour them with passion and mystique.

-The materials themselves are a source of inspiration for me, even though I find some of their qualities limiting.
-These limitations work as guidelines and triggers for ideas throughout the whole design process.
-Knowing how materials behave is very important to me and it is a skill that I want to constantly develop.
+Materials themselves are also a source of inspiration for me, even though I find some of their qualities limiting.
+These limitations work as guidelines and triggers for ideas throughout the making process.
+Understanding how materials behave and how they are created is essential in my work, and it is a skill that I constantly want to develop.
+I would consider material literacy and curiosity for practice-led empirical research as my strong points as a designer.